timothyfox443/eCommerceSite-tfox/README.md

 # eCommerceSite-tfox
-basic eCommerce site as class project
+basic eCommerce site as class project<br>
 This project uses .NET, .ASP MVS and basic CRUD functionality with an Entity Framework Core chaser.